 MD211 PRACTICE MANAGEMENT & EHR (3.5 credits/60 clock hours) This course provides instruction in fundamentals of the operation and maintenance of an electronic medical office health record system.
 This instruction will include use of computerized software for medical office.
-Prerequisite: Microsoft Word or Microsoft Office.
+Prerequisite: Medical Terminology II.